 To compile all of this business data, you need a simple (and free) dashboard like Google Analytics.

-With just a short snippet of tracking code automatically tagged to each page of your site, Google Analytics tracks the performance of your web pages and their associated campaigns.
-Every time a user completes a task or interacts with your site, that information is fed into reports, which allows you to calculate the value of each web lead and how much money he or she brings to the table.
+With just a short snippet of tracking code automatically tagged to each page of your site, Google Analytics tracks the performance of your web pages and any marketing campaigns they may be associated with.
+Every time a user completes a task or interacts with your site, that information is fed into reports, which allows you to calculate the value of each web lead and how much money they bring to the table.

-To get the most out of your web analytics, you need to set up proper Goal Completions and Events Tracking functions, which string together different types of conversions within your campaigns.
+To get the most out of your web analytics, you need to set up proper Goal Completions and Events Tracking functions, which string together different types of conversions within each of your marketing campaigns.

 A conversion occurs whenever a desired action is taken on your site, aka a user is moving incrementally down the sales funnel.
 For example: